Logo image

 RS Home

 Saltburn or Saltburn-by-the-Sea is a beach resort in the borough of Redcar and Cleveland, in North Yorkshire / England.
-The town is situated about 12 miles east of Middlesbrough, 5 miles south of Redcar, 9 miles north of Whitby.
+The town is 12 miles east of Middlesbrough, 5 miles south of Redcar, 9 miles north of Whitby.

 For Images on Mobile swipe right